JonathanDavis22/Word-Guess-Game/README.md

-# Writer Clicky Game
+# Seattle Word-guess Game

-A literary-themed React clicky-game.
+A Seattle-themed hangman-style word-guess game.

 ## Use